Arrangements for all pupils returning to school – 8th March 2021

 Further information is available here.

 To avoid traffic congestion on School Lane, parents are encouraged to park away from school and walk.
 To reduce the number of adults attending the school premises, pupils should be accompanied by one adult per family.

-7. Adults should be vigilant to social distancing and maintain 2m distance from each other where possible.
+The usual pedestrian gate should be used for entry and exit.
+Arrival and departure times have been staggered across a 30-minute period to avoid overcrowding.
+All parents and carers should wear face coverings when collecting and dropping off their children.
+Adults should be vigilant to social distancing and maintain 2m distance from each other.
 Where 2m is not viable, for example on pedestrian paths at peak times, adults should reduce the risk to themselves and others by taking suitable precautions:

 - Wear a face covering